ivribalko/assignment-racers-method/Game/README.md

 ### TODO:
 - Add unit tests.
 ###### Reason: unit tests is number one tool in preventing any type of misfortune may some refactoring happen to a class.
+- LINQ could be added but requires double check.
+###### Reason: although LINQ reads nicely its performance and IL2CPP code generation issues should be considered when using it.